 “Did you hear me—I said, git.”
-The words came out through clenched teeth.
-“You see these horses, here?
+The words slid out between clenched teeth.
+“You see these horses?
 They don’t like nosy little girls.
-“Skedaddle!”
+Skedaddle!”

-“Oh, I was, but I wanted to talk to this boy and see his horses.”
+“I wanted to talk to this boy and see his horses.”

 “Doesn’t talk much,” he corrected.
 “You probably haven’t given him a chance.”
-He placed a hand on the girl’s shoulder and steered her toward the wagon.
-“Let’s let this young man get back to his work.”
+He placed a protective hand on the girl’s shoulder.
+“We need to be getting home.
+Let’s let this young man get back to his work.”
+He steered her toward the wagon.

 Frankie felt like a bolt of lightning had shot through her.
 Her cheeks burned.
 For goodness sake, he had only smiled at her.
 What on earth had caused her to react so?
 She marveled at the deflated sensation in the pit of her stomach.
 Family.
 Was that what was missing?

 The sound of gunfire jerked her from her reverie—the strange incident forgotten.
-Smoke and bullets whizzed by as the door to the bank flew open, the twins filled the frame.
+Smoke and bullets whizzed by as the door to the bank flew open.
+The twins filled the frame.
 They fired off several shots as they ran toward her.

 “Go, Frankie!”
 Edgar yelled.

 Frankie stood, planted on the spot.
 The horses pulled on the reigns.
 Where was Big Stan?
 Where was Seth?
 Like magic, Big Stan barreled through the door.
-A limp form tossed over his shoulder.
+A limp form hung over his shoulder.

 “Dang it, Frankie, you hear me?”
-Edgar yelled, as he grabbed the bridle from her and swung himself into the saddle.
-“Mount up, let’s ride, gal.”
+Edgar yelled as he grabbed the bridle from her and swung himself into the saddle.
+“Mount up!
+Let’s ride, gal.”